 AM Best Rating: A+

-MoneyGeek’s Take: Mutual of Omaha offers competitive pricing for life insurance for Type 1 diabetes and a guaranteed issue whole life policy for people with diabetes over the age of 45.
+MoneyGeek’s Take: Mutual of Omaha offers competitive pricing for life insurance for type 1 diabetes and a guaranteed-issue whole life policy for people with diabetes over the age of 45.

-Mutual of Omaha’s competitive underwriting for life insurance for Type 1 diabetes makes its policies a top choice for people with diabetes.
-Mutual of Omaha offers term, whole life and universal life insurance policies that require full underwriting for people with diabetes.
+Mutual of Omaha’s competitive underwriting for life insurance for people with type 1 diabetes makes its policies a top choice.
+It offers term, whole life and universal life insurance policies that require full underwriting.

-Term life insurance comes in customizable terms of 10, 15, 20 and 30 years for those aged 18 to 80, starting at $100,000 in coverage.
-Mutual of Omaha offers universal life and indexed universal life with coverage starting at $25,000, up to $500,000 or more, based on financial needs.
-Mutual of Omaha offers some of the best life insurance rates for Type 1 diabetics, but not everyone will be approved.
+Term life insurance for those aged 18 to 80 comes in customizable terms of 10, 15, 20 and 30 years, starting at $100,000 in coverage.
+The company also provides universal life and indexed universal life with coverage starting at $25,000, up to $500,000 or more, based on financial needs.
+It offers some of the best life insurance rates for type 1 diabetics, but not everyone will be approved.

 Policy Types Offered: